-I usually buy a whole chicken and cut it up, as I find it’s more cost effective, then everyone gets the piece of chicken that they enjoy.
-If you prefer to buy pre-cut chicken then look at using either chicken thigh with the skin on or maryland (aka whole leg).
+I usually buy a whole chicken and cut it up, This is more cost effective, then everyone gets the piece of chicken that they enjoy.
+I also find it’s tastier.
+However, if you prefer to buy pre-cut chicken then look at using either chicken thigh with the skin on or maryland (aka whole leg).

 If you have time, or are pressured for time, you can prepare this dish the night before in the baking dish (covered) or in a container or ziplock bag, then bake it the next day, the flavour of the sauce goes through the chicken however I find the sauce is less intense.

 You can also pour out the sauce and reduce it in a saucepan for a thick rich sauce, however, we love it straight from the oven after it’s resting time.
 I also strain the left over liquid and freeze it for the next batch which makes it even more tasty.

 |Prep time||Cook time||Total time|